“Madam!” screeched the maid.

 bought a little more than required so that I would never be caught empty handed

 by the maid!
-At first it was just washing and cleaning stuff, but slowly as our
+At first, it was just washing and cleaning stuff, but slowly as

-financial comfort increased I pushed it to all my monthly groceries and even
+our financial comfort increased, I pushed it to all my monthly groceries and

-spare clothes and continued to cosmetics and gifts!
-I started planning months
+even spare clothes and continued to cosmetics and gifts!
+I started planning

-in advance about what I would need after six months and bought them as if the
+months in advance about what I would need after six months and bought them as

-super market or the store would move away soon.
-As the children came and grew
+if the super market or the store would move away soon.
+As the children came and

-another item was added to my list- stationary!
-The number of sketch pen sets,
+grew another item was added to my list- stationary!
+The number of sketch pen

-color pencils, just pencils, chart papers and decorative glue paint and what
+sets, colour pencils, just pencils, chart papers and decorative glue paint and

-not piled up!
-Over ten years we moved from smaller to bigger houses and my fad
+what not, piled up!
+Over ten years we moved from smaller to bigger houses and

 Thankfully it was time for us to move and during packing